syncfusion-content/windowsforms-docs/WindowsForms/Menus/Menus-Framework.md

 ## Detached CommandBar

-The XP Menus framework provides the flexibility to add detached toolbars through CommandBar that can host any .NET control.
-These toolbars are detached from the framework in the sense that they cannot participate in user customization.
+The XP Menus Framework provides the flexibility to add detached toolbars through CommandBar that can host any .NET control.
+These toolbars are detached from the Framework in the sense that they cannot participate in user customization.
 Otherwise, they are seamless in look-and-feel.

 ### Through Designer